 This clause defines basic procedures for M8d.

-No specific procedures are defined but it is expected that the 5GMSd Application Service Provider can provide media session entry points to a 5GMSd aware application through M8d.
-The 5GMSd-aware application would then initiate the media session by providing such an entry point to the 5GMSd client through M7d.
+No specific procedures are defined but it is expected that the 5GMSd Application Provider can provide media session entry points to a 5GMSd-Aware Application through M8d.
+The 5GMSd-Aware Application would then initiate the media session by providing such an entry point to the 5GMSd Client through M7d.

 5 Procedures for Uplink Streaming